PRHLT/E2EHTREval/README.md

 EvalE2EHTR.py -H IAMDB/ > iamdb.out
 ```

-The names of the measures reported by this tool are related to those of the articlew cited above as follows:
+The names of the measures reported by this tool are related to those described in the article cited above as follows:
 - **G-WER_lev**:  WER
 - **G-CER_lev**:  CER